...

 What are barbiturates?
 Barbiturates are drugs used to treat anxiety, epilepsy, and sleeplessness.
 They are a type of central nervous system depressant that can potentially establish habits and be addictive.
 Overdosing on barbiturates can lead to respiratory depression, overdose, and even death.

-Synthetic barbiturates drugs slow down the central nervous system.
+Synthetic barbiturate drugs slow down the central nervous system.
 Barbiturates are used as sedatives or depressants, hypnotics, anticonvulsants, and as a component of anesthesia.
 Their effects range from mild sleepiness to coma.
 Barbiturates can also be used to relax patients before surgery.
 Barbiturates can make someone appear inebriated or drunk at relatively low doses.

 Barbiturates are addictive.
 Those who take them develop a physical dependence on them.
 It may be fatal to stop using them (barbiturate withdrawal).
 Barbiturates’ ability to modify mood quickly leads to tolerance with continued use.
 Repeated usage increases the likelihood of developing severe poisoning as resistance to the fatal effects takes longer.